freebsd/freebsd-quarterly/2018q4/arm64-rockchip.md

 Support for the RK805 and RK808 PMIC (Power Management IC) has been added.
 This allow changing some regulators voltage such as the cores one so cpufreq support works.
-You can change core freqeuncies with sysctl or powerd(8).
+You can change core frequencies with sysctl or powerd(8).